lpaviani/Maven_selenium_P/README.md

 # Maven_selenium_P

 ### Installation
+Requires Java 8;

-Requires Maven, you can get it from https://maven.apache.org .
+Requires Maven, you can get it from https://maven.apache.org ;

 "make sure you have maven working properly by running on console `mvn -v`"